EU's Oettinger warns against Germany cutting renewable subsidies

 BERLIN Germany should not introduce cuts to already guaranteed renewable subsidies, European Energy Commissioner Guenther Oettinger said, adding such a move would seriously hurt investor confidence.

-Political parties and energy groups are all in favor of reforming Germany's renewables law, a step likely to be taken after next month's general elections, but concrete proposals have been scarce.
+Political parties and energy groups are all in favour of reforming Germany's renewables law, a step likely to be taken after next month's general elections, but concrete proposals have been scarce.

-Investors have repeatedly warned that cuts in already agreed renewable subsidies, which are guaranteed over roughly 20 years, could damage investors' willingness to spend badly needed cash on Germany's energy shift towards alternative power sources, estimated to cost about 550 billion euros ($737 billion).
+Investors have repeatedly warned that cuts in already agreed renewable subsidies, which are guaranteed over roughly 20 years, could damage investors' willingness to spend badly needed cash on Germany's energy shift towards alternative power sources, estimated to cost about 550 billion euros (472 billion pounds).

 "We strongly advise against retroactive measures," Oettinger said during the annual Handelsblatt Renewable Energy conference on Monday.